DFE-Digital/func-applytobecome-processapplicationform/README.md

 ## Local Setup

-This function runs against Azure Functions runtime v4 and built using .NET 6 Isolated Function architecture.
+This function runs against Azure Functions runtime v4 and built using .NET 6 In-Process architecture.

 Please follow the section below relevent to your development environment